-In 2019 she won the Judith A. Markowitz Award for Emerging Writers from Lambda Literary.
-Her writing has appeared in literary journals and anthologies, including the PEN Poetry Series, The Academy of American Poets’ Poem-a-Day, Essay Daily, JUPITER88, and Anne Carson: Ecstatic Lyre.
+In 2019 they won the Judith A. Markowitz Award for Emerging Writers from Lambda Literary.
+Their writing has appeared in literary journals and anthologies, including the PEN Poetry Series, The Academy of American Poets’ Poem-a-Day, Essay Daily, JUPITER88, and Anne Carson: Ecstatic Lyre.

-She currently teaches courses on contemporary poetry, creative writing, and contemporary sports literature in the University of Michigan’s Residential College and English Department.
-Until December 2017, she served as the Literary Director at the University of Arizona Poetry Center; she has also worked as an Assistant Professor (Fixed Term) of Creative Writing at Michigan State University, and at the University of Michigan as an instructor at the New England Literature Program (NELP) and as the manager of the Hopwood Awards Program.
+Hannah teaches courses on contemporary poetry, creative writing, and contemporary sports literature in the University of Michigan’s Residential College and English Department.
+Until December 2017, they served as the Literary Director at the University of Arizona Poetry Center; they have also worked as an Assistant Professor (Fixed Term) of Creative Writing at Michigan State University, and at the University of Michigan as an instructor at the New England Literature Program (NELP) and as the manager of the Hopwood Awards Program.

 Hannah is an editor of textsound.org, a contributing poetry editor for DIAGRAM, and has served as president of the board of directors of Casa Libre en la Solana.
 She has taken author portraits of 50+ poets and writers, appearing in venues such as Bookforum, The New York Times, Los Angeles Times, Newsweek, and in holdings of the LaVerne Harrell Clark Photographic Collection at the University of Arizona Poetry Center.
 From 2011-2014, she played drums with John Melillo as one half of the Tucson-based noise-pop band Algae & Tentacles.

-Check out this interview with Hannah, a video of her reading her work, and this announcement about her Lambda Literary Award.
+Check out this interview with Hannah, a video of them reading their work, and this announcement about their Lambda Literary Award.

 You must be logged in to post a comment.